any-tdf/stdf/doc/components/icon/guide_en.md

 ## Background

-STDF uses SVG Sprite technology for icons, which can reduce HTTP requests and improve page performance.
+STDF uses SVG Sprites technology for icons, which helps reduce HTTP requests and improve page performance.

-STDF's SVG Sprites use the [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) technique, which is similar in principle to the Sprite technique in CSS.
-The SVGs in the project are concatenated into one file, and the corresponding icons are displayed by using the `use` element in SVG.
+STDF's SVG Sprites use [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol), which is similar to CSS Sprite technique.
+It combines SVG files in the project into a single file and uses the `<use>` element in SVG to display the corresponding icons.

-You can think of it as a font, but instead of being made up of characters, it is composed of SVGs.
-It can be styled using CSS to control properties such as color and size.
-Therefore, if you have large or complex icons with multiple colors, it is recommended to import the SVG files individually instead of using them within a symbol.
+You can think of it as a type of font, except that it is composed of SVG and can be styled using CSS properties such as color and size.
+Therefore, for larger or more complex icons with multiple colors, it is recommended to use individual SVG files instead of placing them in the symbol.

-Compatibility is not a problem either.
-Refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility).
+Compatibility is not an issue.
+Refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility) for more information.

+## rollup-plugin-stdf-icon

+STDF has developed a Rollup/Vite plugin called rollup-plugin-stdf-icon, which combines SVG files in the project into SVG Sprites.
+Please refer to [rollup-plugin-stdf-icon](https://www.npmjs.com/package/rollup-plugin-stdf-icon) for specific usage.
+Due to the diversity of SVG formats, there may be cases where rollup-plugin-stdf-icon does not handle them accurately.
+In such cases, please raise an issue on [GitHub](https://github.com/dufu1991/stdf/issues) and provide details about the SVG file.

+Alternatively, you can use other SVG Sprites synthesis tools or manually combine them.
+You can also ask the designer to provide the corresponding SVG Sprites along with the design materials.

-## Built-in Explanation
+## Built-in Icons

-Icons used in some STDF components are sourced from the [Remix Icon Library](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)), and thanks for their contributions 🙏🏻🙏🏻.
+Some of the icons used in STDF components are sourced from [Remix Icon Library](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)).
+Many thanks to them! 🙏🏻🙏🏻

-**If you use these components, make sure that the corresponding icons are included in the `symbol.svg` file.**
+**If you are using these components, please make sure that the `symbol.svg` file in your project includes the corresponding icons.**

-Usage is as follows:
+Here are the icons and their corresponding components:

 | Icon Name                     | Component        |
 | ----------------------------- | ---------------- |